pip Platform Docs

 How does the $PIPAI buy & burn work?

-The platform collects 20% of all trading fees.
+The platform collects 5% of beneficiary trading fees.
 These fees are periodically used to purchase $PIPAI on the open market and then send the purchased tokens to the zero address (0x000...0), permanently removing them from circulation.

 Is pip open source?

-The smart contracts (Clanker v4) are verified and readable on Basescan.
+The smart contracts (Doppler protocol) are verified and readable on Basescan.
 All token deployments, fee distributions, and burn transactions are fully transparent and verifiable on-chain.

 What wallets are supported?